Town A Battle Zone As Myanmar Junta Enforces Martial Law - UrduPoint

 The junta on Sunday imposed martial law on Hlaing Tharyar and later on other protest hotspot townships -- effectively placing nearly two million people under complete control of military commanders.

-Residents -- many of them migrant workers -- have since fled back to their home states, piling their belongs and families onto flat-bed trucks and the backs of motorbikes.
+Residents -- many of them migrant workers -- have since fled back to their home states, piling their belongings and families onto flat-bed trucks and the backs of motorbikes.

 Those who stayed reported scenes akin to war.